Blog

 Sale or re-occupation.
 Landlords will be required to show evidence that relying on these grounds is genuine, for example by providing evidence that an estate agent is engaged.
 There could also be penalties if the sale is not followed through.
 In both cases eviction is not possible during the first 12 months of the tenancy and thereafter there is a four months’ notice period, to allow the tenant time to re-locate.

 The grounds for possession.
 There will be 25 mandatory grounds where a judge cannot refuse a possession order when the ground is proven, and 11 discretionary grounds where the judge can decide whether to issue an order.
 If landlords feel confident presenting their case in court, they can appear in person (litigant in person) or they can use the services of an eviction specialist.
-See Schedule 1 of the bill in conjunction with Schedule 2 of the Housing Act 1988 for a full list of the grounds for possession, with the new notice periods etc.
+See Schedule 1 of the Bill in conjunction with Schedule 2 of the Housing Act 1988 for a full list of the grounds for possession, with the new notice periods etc.

 Unlike previously with Section 21, Section 8 allows claimants to attach a money order to cover rent arrears.
 This means that the evicted tenant could also be given a county court judgement (CCJ) for any arrears claimed.